- Conversion copywriting,

 Ah, the familiar cry from a brand paying too much per sale from their digital ads…

-It’s also the subject line of an email that landed in our inbox in late 2018.
+It’s also the subject line of an email that landed in my inbox in late 2018.

-To save time and advertising funds, Sabine recommended a well-planned email campaign and website optimisation project.
+To save time and advertising funds, I recommended a well-planned email campaign and website optimisation project.

 (Emailing existing subscribers has a higher potential return on investment (ROI) than any other marketing activity, and there’s no extra cost once the emails are written and scheduled).

-The sales email sequence Sabine planned and wrote for this client more than doubled their open and click-through rates.
+The sales email sequence I planned and wrote for this client more than doubled their open and click-through rates.

 This case study will walk you through the process and results.